Linux - Ubuntu

 After environment in installed let’s activate this environment - as suggested but above printout by running:

-conda activate cc3d_compile
+conda activate cc3d-compile

 At this point we are ready to configure CompuCell3D for compilation.
 We will be using CMake.